loftwah/linux-for-pirates/README.md

 I hope this helps you understand what HTML is and how a pirate might use it to build their own website.
 Arrr!

+#### Is HTML a programming language?

+HTML is not a programming language, but it is a markup language.
+A markup language is a system for annotating a document in a way that is syntactically distinguishable from the text, and can assign meaning to the text.
+HTML is used to define the structure and content of a web page, and is often used in conjunction with CSS (Cascading Style Sheets) and JavaScript to create more dynamic and interactive web pages.

 #### CSS

 Ahoy matey!
 CSS, or Cascading Style Sheets, is a stylesheet language used for describing the look and formatting of a document written in HTML.
 Just like how a pirate might use a map to navigate through the open seas, CSS helps web browsers interpret and display the content of a web page in a specific way.